koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 All physical channels are nosy, meaning that the rate of transmission errors can be reduced, but never to zero.
 Reducing the noise level to the degree required for most applications by increasing the reliability of the physical system is often impractical.
 There is a better way to deal with this: Forward Error Correction — codes designed to detect and correct errors in return for extra overhead during transmission (hence the "forward").
 These codes often make some assumptions about the distribution of errors in the channel and yield reduced error correction rates when these assumptions fail to be met. <!-- E.g., convolutional --> Some codes <!--[citation needed, probably wrong, replace example]--> operate at much greater efficiencies when the errors are randomly distributed, while <!-- Reed-Solomon codes --> others are most efficient against bursts <!-- [citation needed, probably wrong]-->.
 Convolutional codes for instance suffer from error floor problems<!--, operating at reduced efficiency when MUMBLE MUMBLE MUMBLE [citation needed, mumbled]-->.
 Interleaving schemes are used to compose such codes, yielding combined that correct errors reliably in a greater range of scenarios.
 For instance, CDs use a complex scheme of interleaved Reed-Solomon codes <!-- codes and MUMBLE MUMBLE--> to correct errors<!--, see a description in [citation needed]-->.

 Cryptographic systems are tend to be layered on top of these error corrected channels <!--to protect the integrity of the data.
 Modern authenticated encryption schemes protect the integrity and privacy [citation needed] of the data transmitted, even against very dedicated adversaries with large resources-->.
 With overwhelming probability, data protected with authenticated encryption either arrives as sent by the communication partner or it does not arrive at all.
 Authenticated encryption guarantees authenticity, integrity and confidentiality of the data transmitted but not reliability of the transmission.
 In fact, AE makes denial of service attacks significantly easier because it ensures as a property that a minimum number of modifications to the ciphertext suffices to ensure the message is rejected.
 One bit flip, erasure, or insertion enough to have the message rejected.
-This is a necessity to achieve security under an adaptive chosen ciphertext attack (`CCA2`) [citation needed] — the common definition provided by most security protocols today.
+This is a necessity [@relations] to achieve security under an adaptive chosen ciphertext attack (`CCA2`) — the common definition provided by most security protocols today.

 The forward error correction employed on communication channels improve that situation, but being designed for specific noise profiles, finding some error pattern that has the message rejected is often easy for a determined adversary.
 The practical implications of that situation are limited: fuzzing of radio transmissions can usually be addressed by shutting of the fuzzer; most transmissions are secured physically, and data rates are large enough that a few packets lost do not make a big difference.